a6patch/docs/docs/nodes/relay-node-install.md

 ---
 # Installing a Qredit Relay Node

-For V2, we recommend using Ubuntu 18.04.
+For V2, we recommend a VPS, with Ubuntu 18.04 as its OS.
 Since syncing the node for the first time is very CPU intensive, we recommend to use a VPS with at least 2CPU's For an optimal P2P connection, we like all nodes to be located in Europe.